Inzilbeth/agri-det/README.md

 # Agri-det

-At the moment, this library facilitates the identification of defective sunflowers using aerial images.
-It is planned to be expanded for use in UAV-based agricultural computer vision applications.
+Currently, this library identifies all sunflowers in aerial images and classifies them as healthy or defective.
+It also includes tools to calculate the proportion of defective sunflowers in relation to the total count.
+This functionality is intended for expansion to support broader UAV-based agricultural computer vision applications.

 ## Prerequisites

 ### Hardware

 - Requires an NVIDIA GPU
-- Minimum of 16 GB VRAM needed
+- Minimum of 16 GB VRAM required
-- At least 32 GB of RAM recommended
+- At least 64 GB of RAM required

 ### Installation